 Marie Plakos is an artist friend.
 In 2016, her exhibition, Our Sister’s Keeper, opened at the Jimmy Carter Presidential Library and Museum.

-Prior to her exhibition, Marie spent several years traveling to communities around the world photographing women in an effort to capture images (in her words) “ That depict the beauty, dignity, and strength I see in women and children who are living in some of the most underdeveloped regions in the world.”
+Prior to her exhibition, Marie spent several years traveling to communities around the world photographing women in an effort to capture images "that depict the beauty, dignity, and strength I see in women and children who are living in some of the most underdeveloped regions in the world.”
 She visited Chiapas, Mexico, Gujarat, India, the Witch Camps of Ghana, West Africa, and Peru.
 Her photos are striking.
-I was taken by the gorgeous fabrics commonly worn in these settings.
-But also by the buoyancy on the faces in the pictures.
+I was taken by the gorgeous fabrics commonly worn in these settings, but also by the buoyancy on the faces in the pictures.
 I choose that word intentionally.
 The looks on the faces aren’t always happy, but they are resilient.

 Marie offered me a catalogue created for the exhibition, and her photos made me want to know more.
 If we are our sister’s keeper how does that translate into action?
 I spent an afternoon researching organizations that support women and children around the world.
 The Global Fund for Women showed up at the top of every search.

 Here are a few paragraphs from the website, setting their intention to actively care for women:

 “Women’s rights are the fundamental human rights that were enshrined by the United Nations for every human being on the planet nearly 70 years ago.
 These rights include the right to live free from violence, slavery, and discrimination; to be educated; to own property; to vote; and to earn a fair and equal wage.

 As the now-famous saying goes, “women’s rights are human rights.”
 That is to say, women are entitled to all of these rights.
 Yet almost everywhere around the world, women and girls are still denied them, often simply because of their gender.